Miro MCP server

 • Windows: %APPDATA%\Claude\claude_desktop_config.json

-3. Update it to include this server:
+3. Update the configuration file to include the MCP Miro server:

 {